brck/CrisisStack/README.md

 Setting Up Your Virtual Environment
 -----------------------------------
-To have a virtual environment install virtualenv from pip globally
+To have a virtual environment install virtualenv from pip globally.
 ```bash
 sudo pip install virtualenv
 ```